Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

-The Sun's radiative input into the Earth's atmosphere (known as the spectral irradiance, $S(\lambda)$) exhibits a significant variability depending on solar magnetic activity (Figure~\ref{lean:f1}).
-The overall emission from the solar photosphere varies little with magnetic activity, that from the warm chromosphere mildly, and that from the hot corona strongly.\activity{Look up and compare images of the Sun's magnetic field and atmosphere in different phases of the solar cycle, such as \href{http://sdowww.lmsal.com/suntoday_v2/?suntoday_date}{those} obtained with the {\em HMI} and {\em AIA} instruments on {\em SDO} (NASA's {\em Solar Dynamics Observatory}).
-Note that such images are typically in false color, and with non-linear intensity scales to accommodate brightness contrasts.} As a result, the relative variability in $S(\lambda)$ through the solar cycle increases markedly short-ward of about 3,000\,\AA\ with $(S_{\rm max}-S_{\rm min})/S_{\rm min}$ climbing from about one part in 1,000 or less long-ward of that to near unity short-ward of 1,000\,\AA.
+The Sun's radiative input into the Earth's atmosphere (known as the spectral irradiance, $S(\lambda)$) \indexit{solar!irradiance!solar cycle}exhibits a significant variability depending on solar magnetic activity (Figure~\ref{lean:f1}).
+The overall emission from the solar photosphere varies little with magnetic activity, that from the warm chromosphere mildly, and that from the hot corona strongly. \activity{{\em Look up} and compare images of the Sun's magnetic field and atmosphere in different phases of the solar cycle, such as \href{http://sdowww.lmsal.com/suntoday_v2/?suntoday_date}{those} obtained with the {\em HMI} and {\em AIA} instruments on {\em SDO} (NASA's {\em Solar Dynamics Observatory}).
+Note that such images are typically in false color, and with non-linear intensity scales to accommodate brightness contrasts.
+You could go to the \href{http://sdowww.lmsal.com/suntoday_v2/?suntoday_date}{AIA and HMI summary site} of the Solar Dynamics observatory (http://sdowww.lmsal.com/), use the \href{https://helioviewer.org}{Helioviewer} interface (https://helioviewer.org) to combine with other instruments and have a longer time base, or explore \href{https://iswa.gsfc.nasa.gov/IswaSystemWebApp/}{cygnet tools} at the \href{https://ccmc.gsfc.nasa.gov/iswa/}{iSWA} (Integrated Space Weather Analysis System at the CCMC: https://iswa.gsfc.nasa.gov), for example.
+For the largest contrast, compare inactive phases in 2008-2009 and 2018-2019 to active phases in 2001-2003 and 2013-2014 and also for the rising and falling phases in between.
+Make a table of the different properties that you notice from magnetic maps and from coronal images for each phase, including at least sunspot prevalence at different latitudes and coronal brightness. \mylabel{act:imagecycle}} As a result, the relative variability in $S(\lambda)$ through the solar cycle increases markedly short-ward of about 3,000\,\AA: $(S_{\rm max}-S_{\rm min})/S_{\rm min}$ climbs from below one part in 1,000 long-ward of 3,000\,\AA\ to near unity short-ward of 1,000\,\AA.
 The absorption of the most variable segment of the spectral irradiance in Earth's atmosphere occurs primarily above about $50-100$\,km (Fig.~\ref{fig:br4}), causing the high atmosphere to evolve strongly in temperature and density in response to the solar sunspot cycle (see Fig.~\ref{fig:fr2}), further modulated as Earth goes through its weakly elliptical orbit around the Sun and its rotation about a tilted axis, and with variable contributions from geomagnetic activity (see Chs.~\ref{ch:evolvingplanetary} and~\ref{ch:transport}).